Ki Teitzei: Deuteronomy chapter 23

-Tractates Nedarim and Shevuot in the Mishnah, Tosefta, Jerusalem Talmud, and Babylonian Talmud interpreted the laws of vows and oaths in Exodus 20:7, Leviticus 5:1–10 and 19:12, Numbers 30:2–17, and Deuteronomy 23:22–24.
+The tractates Nedarim and Shevuot in the Mishnah, Tosefta, Jerusalem Talmud, and Babylonian Talmud interpreted the laws of vows and oaths in Exodus 20:7; Leviticus 5:1–10 and 19:12; Numbers 30:2–17; and Deuteronomy 23:22–24.

 The Rabbis taught that Providence examines one's record of deeds on three occasions: (1) if one goes on a journey alone, (2) if one sits in an unstable house, and (3) if one vows and does not fulfill one's vow.
 The midrash taught that we know about the problem of vowing and not paying from Deuteronomy 23:22, "When you vow a vow to the Lord your God, you shalt not be slack to pay it"; and from Proverbs 20:25, "It is a snare to a man rashly to say, 'Holy,' and after vows to make inquiry."
-If one delays paying one's vow, Providence examines one's record, and the angels assume a prosecutorial stance, and scrutinize one's sins.
-The midrash illustrated this by noting that when Jacob left Canaan for to Aram-Naharaim, Genesis 28:20 reports, "Jacob made a vow."
+If one delays paying one's vow, Providence examines one's record, and the angels assume a prosecutorial stance and scrutinize one's sins.
+The midrash illustrated this by noting that when Jacob left Canaan for Aram-Naharaim, Genesis 28:20 reports, "Jacob made a vow."
 Then he became wealthy, returned, and did not pay his vow.
 So God brought Esau against him, bent on killing Jacob, and Esau took a huge gift from him of the 200 goats and other gifts reported in Genesis 32:15, yet Jacob did not fulfill his vow.
-So God brought the angel against him, and the angel wrestled with Jacob but did not kill him, as Genesis 32:25 reports, "Jacob was left alone.
+So God brought the angel against him, and the angel wrestled with Jacob but did not kill him, as Genesis 32:25 reports: "Jacob was left alone.
 And a man wrestled with him until the break of dawn."
 The midrash taught that it was Samael, Esau's guardian angel, who wanted to kill him, as Genesis 32:26 reports, "He saw that he could not prevail against him."
 But Jacob left disabled.
 And when Jacob still did not pay his vow, the trouble with Dinah came upon him, as reported in Genesis 34.
-When Jacob still did not pay his vow, as Genesis 35:19 reports, "Rachel died and was buried."
+When Jacob still had not paid his vow, as Genesis 35:19 reports: "Rachel died and was buried."
 Then God asked how long Jacob would take punishment and not pay attention to the sin for which he suffered.
 So God told Jacob to go to Bethel, make an altar there, at the very place where Jacob vowed to God.